 Yes, blood transfusions have some risks.
-These risks include the very small chance of having an allergic reaction or getting an infection through contaminated blood.
+These risks include the very small chance of having an allergic reaction or getting an infection.
 Your healthcare provider will talk with you about these risks before you receive a transfusion.Back to top

 How can I be sure the blood is safe?

-After it is donated, the blood is tested for:
+After it’s donated, the blood is tested for:

 - Hepatitis B and C

-- The presence of a virus associated with a very rare form of leukemia
+- A virus associated with a very rare form of leukemia

 - West Nile virus

-If the donated blood tests positive for any of these infections, the blood is discarded and not given to any patients.Back to top
+If the donated blood tests positive for any of these infections, the blood is thrown away.Back to top